 Honduras is famous worldwide for its fantastic dive spots and the unique and wonderful adventure activities that they have to offer.
-Bay Island is one of the best sites for those looking for a unique scuba diving adventure, swimming with dolphins or snorkelling with whale sharks.
+Bay Island is one of the best sites for those looking for a unique scuba diving adventure, swimming with dolphins or snorkeling with whale sharks.

 In other words, you can travel to Honduras and have the experience of your life.
 Look here at the information of a couple of the many adventures that you can find:

 Night Diving to See the Strings of Pearls in Utila Island: